 Manage

-The treatment of each artist would be individually tailored and flexible to accommodate the lifestyle, travel commitment, and all other aspects of the person.
 Utmost care and attention would be given to confidentiality.
-All team members we employ are experienced in working one-on-one with successful artists and celebrities.
-In case of crisis, if clinically advisable,treatment would be provided at home with around-the-clock supervision.
-If admission cannot be avoided, the person would be admitted to private and exclusive collaborative facilities in the London, Los Angeles, or New York area.
+All team members we employ are experienced in working one-on-one with prominent individuals across the worlds of entertainment, business, government, and public life.
+In case of crisis, if clinically advisable, treatment would be provided at home or in the individual’s private setting with around-the-clock supervision.
+If admission cannot be avoided, the person would be admitted to one of highly private and exclusive collaborative facilities across the globe.

 Empower

 Unfortunately, this is not yet the standard approach.
-As the fame and success of the artists grow, so does the rebellion.
-Deprived of a normal emotional development, the artist may never overcome teenage rebellion and can develop hostile relationships with the few people they could and should have trusted (i.e managers).
-Next, sycophants, moochers, self-promoters and takers descend on the artist, claiming to be trusted advisors and loyal friends.
-Many bring drugs and alcohol and introduce the artist to the seamy aspects of life.
-The management may find themselves the only barriers against the tide of bad influence and destruction.
-This is usually when the management wishes they had a group of mental health and drug abuse experts on their side, empowering them to steer matters into a positive direction.
+As the fame, or influence of the individual grows, so does the potential for isolation and rebellion.
+Deprived of normal emotional outlets, the individual may develop hostile relationships with the very people they could and should have trusted – managers, advisors, board members, family.
+Next, sycophants, opportunists, self-promoters, and takers descend, claiming to be trusted allies.
+Many bring substances and introduce the individual to destructive patterns of behavior.
+Those closest to the individual may find themselves the only barriers against a tide of bad influence and deterioration.

+This is usually when the support team wishes they had a group of mental health and substance abuse experts on their side, empowering them to steer matters in a positive direction.
 However, this is rarely the case.

-Instead, managers often find themselves handling late night crises, scrambling to find mental health professionals, dealing with PR nightmares, and engaging in power struggles with the out of control talents.
-Some are already beyond help no matter how much effort is expanded at that stage.
+Instead, managers, executives, family members, and advisors often find themselves handling late-night crises, scrambling to find mental health professionals, dealing with PR nightmares, and engaging in power struggles with an individual who is spiraling out of control.
+Some are already beyond help, no matter how much effort is expended at that stage.

-In our experience, the presence of a well-trained group of experts can work miracles in empowering the managers.
-The institute would work daily with the management, addressing concerns in real time and offering support to both artists and managers, all with the utmost confidentiality.
+In our experience, the presence of a well-trained group of experts can work miracles in empowering the support team around a prominent individual.
+We work daily with the management, advisory, or family team, addressing concerns in real time and offering support to all parties with the utmost confidentiality.
 Our expert psychiatrists and therapists are always on hand to deal with psychiatric issues such as depression, eating disorders, and suicidal thoughts.
+Our most important contribution is in prevention: the early engagement of a vulnerable individual, before serious issues arise, averts a great deal of unnecessary catastrophes – whether professional or personal (or, as is usually the case, both).
+The support and empowerment of all parties ushers the prominent individual into emotional and personal stability, enabling them and those around them to focus on what matters most: their work, their leadership, and their life.